 Innovation applied: How to embrace emerging technologies in your enterprise

 The demand for digital reinvention is great.
 The necessity for value-creating innovation is undeniable, yet it seems few have found a way to do it successfully.
 Only seven percent of companies surveyed by Ovum have completed the implementation of their digital transformation, even though half of them consider it “an extremely high priority.”
-Even though almost all the 2,000 global executives surveyed in the 2017 IBM Institute for Business Value research on emerging technologies in mobile indicated that they had dedicated mobile strategy teams (93 percent) and innovation teams (95 percent), only 55 percent rated their own organization as being more innovative than their peers.
+I they had dedicated mobile strategy teams (93 percent) and innovation teams (95 percent), only 55 percent rated their own organization as being more innovative than their peers.

 What’s more, only 39 percent of those who rated their organizations as more innovative also indicated that their organization significantly outperforms its peers in revenue or operating efficiency.
 Doesn’t that make you wonder what all that dedicated effort is achieving?
 This calls for a new way to innovate — and a new way to accelerate, scale and capitalize on emerging technology innovation.